skiptools/skip-sql/README.md

 ### Schema Migration

-There is no built-in support the schema migrations.
+There is no built-in support for schema migrations.
 Following is a part of a sample of how you might perform migrations in your own app (taken from the [DataBake](https://source.skip.tools/skipapp-databake) sample app).
 See the full app for details.

 ```swift